 You will be classified in several different ways as you proceed through the various steps leading to the degree.
 Initially, you will be classified as an "early doctoral student."
-This status remains in effect until you successfully pass your Doctoral Comprehensive examinations.
-Thereafter, you will be classified as a "late doctoral student," also known as a "doctoral candidate."
+This status remains in effect until you successfully pass your Doctoral Comprehensive examinations (comprised of your written comprehensive exams and oral dissertation proposal defense).
+Thereafter, you will be classified as a "doctoral candidate."